numerai/numerai-cli/README.md

 This command is idempotent and safe to run multiple times.

-### Copy docker example (optional)
+### numerai docker copy-example

-If you don't have a docker environment already setup, then you should copy over the docker example.
+If you don't have a model already setup, then you should copy over the docker example.
 ```
 numerai docker copy-example
 ```

 WARNING: this will overwrite the following files if they exist: Dockerfile, model.py, train.py, and predict.py and requirements.txt

-### Docker train (optional, but highly recommended)
+### numerai docker train (optional, but highly recommended)

 Trains your model by running `train.py`.
 This assumes a file called `train.py` exists and serializes your model to this directory.
 See the example if you want inspiration for how to do this.